pmean/build-website/text/05/AnecdotalEvidence.md

 A good book that Dr. Carroll cites, and which I have mentioned on several of my webpages is:

--   **How We Know What Isn\'t So: The Fallibility of Human Reason in Everyday Life.** Gilovich T (1991) New York: The Free Press.
+-   **How We Know What Isn't So: The Fallibility of Human Reason in Everyday Life.** Gilovich T (1991) New York: The Free Press.
 ISBN:
     0029117062. [\[BookFinder4U
     link\]](http://www.bookfinder4u.com/detail/0029117062.html)

-Dr. Carroll also mentions another book, co-authored by Gilovich, \"Why Smart People Make Big Money Mistakes and How to Correct Them: Lessons From the New Science of Behavioral Economics\" [\[BookFinder4U link\]](http://www.bookfinder4u.com/detail/0684859386.html) that I have not yet read, but which sounds very interesting.
+Dr. Carroll also mentions another book, co-authored by Gilovich, "Why Smart People Make Big Money Mistakes and How to Correct Them: Lessons From the New Science of Behavioral Economics" [\[BookFinder4U link\]](http://www.bookfinder4u.com/detail/0684859386.html) that I have not yet read, but which sounds very interesting.